Common Questions About Exercise During Pregnancy

 - Squatting: hold a chair or the wall for stability, then contract your abs and relax your shoulders as you lower your tailbone toward the floor, bending at the knees and hips.
 Hold briefly, then return to standing.
 Be sure your feet are a little wider apart than your hips.

-Don’t forget to add pelvic floor exercises to your routine.
-Sometimes referred to as Kegels, these muscular contractions can decrease urinary and fecal incontinence, prevent hemorrhoids and pelvic organ prolapse, and may give you more control when you are pushing your baby out during childbirth.
+Don’t forget to add pelvic floor strengthening exercises to your routine.
+Sometimes referred to as Kegels or Kegel exercises for women, these muscular contractions can decrease urinary incontinence and fecal incontinence, prevent hemorrhoids and pelvic organ prolapse, and may give you more control when you are pushing your baby out during childbirth.

 American College of Obstetricians and Gynecologists (ACOG).
 (2015).
 Physical activity and exercise during pregnancy and the postpartum period.
 Committee Opinion No. 650.
 Obstet Gynecol, 126(6), e135-142.